Super Bowl XXXII: Third quarter

-Green Bay kicked off once again and Denver's offense stalled once more, resulting in a punt, giving the Packers possession with good field position again, this time near their 40-yard line.
-But Denver's defense forced another three-and-out for the third straight time.
-However, again on the ensuing punt, the Broncos' special teams were called for an offsides penalty, giving Green Bay a fresh set of downs near midfield.
-Denver's defense then forced another punt with a fourth three-and-out in a row.
+Denver's offense stalled once more on their next possession, resulting in a punt, but their defense forced Green Bay into a third straight three-and-out.
+On the ensuing punt Broncos defensive back Tony Veland was called for an offsides penalty, giving the Packers another new set of downs near midfield.
+A fourth straight three-and-out forced another Green Bay punt.